blap/Xpunge/README.md

 To build the extension:
 1. Clone this repository
-2. Package all files into a `.zip` file
+2. Run the build script `build.bat` (Windows) or manually package all files into a `.zip` file
 3. Rename the extension to `.xpi`

+The build script will create a properly packaged extension file named `xpunge-tb.xpi`.

 ## Configuration